kelloggm/checkerframework-gradle-plugin/README.md

 ### Specifying a Checker Framework version

-Version 0.6.5 of this plugin uses Checker Framework version 3.21.0by default.
+Version 0.6.5 of this plugin uses Checker Framework version 3.21.0 by default.
 Anytime you upgrade to a newer version of this plugin, it might use a different version of the Checker Framework.